fernando7jr/mini-inject/README.md

 } catch(err) {
     console.error(err); // Error: No binding for injectable "D" }
+let d = di.get(D, 1);     // There is no binding for D, but since we provided a fallback no exception is thrown console.log(d);           // 1 d = di.get(D, undefined); // The fallback can be anything even undefined as long as it is in the arguments list console.log(d);           // undefined

 // Circular Dependency
 /// Solved through lateResolve param